Cheap oil kicks euro zone inflation expectations to lowest since October

 The leader of newcomer liberal party Ciudadanos Albert Rivera meanwhile called for a pact with Rajoy's People's Party and the Socialists to enable a stable government.

 "It still seems like any pact will be fragile," said Lyn Graham-Taylor, fixed income strategist at Rabobank.
-(Additional reporting by Marius Zaharia; Editing by Hugh Lawson)
+(Editing by Hugh Lawson)

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.